 2. Testing with various sender IDs on a live testing number will certainly help, however, if there is a significant amount of filtered sender IDs, it is highly suggested to rewrite all senders into a range of numeric long-codes.

 3. Filtering based on throughput/bulk filters.
-Test message may deliver on a handset, however, when a batch of messages is sent, operator will give fake DLRs.
+Test message may deliver on a handset, however, when a batch of messages is sent, the operator will give fake DLRs.

 3. This can be difficult to verify by direct tests.
 However, you may want to duplicate your test message and send it as a batch to a range of numbers, which will include your test number as well.
 Including incorrect numbers may also help, positive delivery on such numbers may give an indication that the operator is giving fake DLRs.